George V: Declining health and death

 The First World War took a toll on George's health: he was seriously injured on 28 October 1915 when thrown by his horse at a troop review in France, and his heavy smoking exacerbated recurring breathing problems.
 He suffered from chronic bronchitis.
 In 1925, on the instruction of his doctors, he was reluctantly sent on a recuperative private cruise in the Mediterranean; it was his third trip abroad since the war, and his last.
-In November 1928, he fell seriously ill with septicaemia, and for the next two years his son Edward took over many of his duties.
+In November 1928, he fell seriously ill with septicaemia, which localised between the base of his right lung and diaphragm in the form of an empyema that required drainage.
+For the next two years his son Edward took over many of his duties.
 In 1929, the suggestion of a further rest abroad was rejected by the King "in rather strong language".
 Instead, he retired for three months to Craigweil House, Aldwick, in the seaside resort of Bognor, Sussex.
 As a result of his stay, the town acquired the suffix Regis – Latin for "of the King".
-A myth later grew that his last words, upon being told that he would soon be well enough to revisit the town, were "Bugger Bognor!"
+A myth later grew that his last words, on being told that he would soon be well enough to revisit the town, were "Bugger Bognor!"

 George never fully recovered.
 In his final year, he was occasionally administered oxygen.
 The death of his favourite sister, Victoria, in December 1935 depressed him deeply.
 On the evening of 15 January 1936, George took to his bedroom at Sandringham House complaining of a cold; he remained in the room until his death.
 He became gradually weaker, drifting in and out of consciousness.
 Prime Minister Stanley Baldwin later said:

 By 20 January, George was close to death.
 His physicians, led by Lord Dawson of Penn, issued a bulletin with the words "The King's life is moving peacefully towards its close."
 Dawson's private diary, unearthed after his death and made public in 1986, reveals that George's last words, a mumbled "God damn you!", were addressed to his nurse, Catherine Black, when she gave him a sedative that night.
 Dawson, who supported the "gentle growth of euthanasia", admitted in the diary that he ended the King's life: